Swaraaj333/Operating_System_Component_Suite/README.md

 execution
 g) we then typecast this address to that function pointer matching start and call start and call this function in main

+#Citations:

+For the typecasting adress step of the assignment

+For understanding the process of how to navigate the entry point address into the segment load into the memory.
+I have referred to this website:   https://stackoverflow.com/questions/55564620/jump-to-entry-point-of-elf-from-loader

+I understood from this line of code to do this step

+int ret = ((int (*)(int, char **, char **)) elf64Ehdr.e_entry)(1, argv1, argv1);

+The ELF HEADERS'S entry point addr  is a memory adress.It is typecasted into a fuction pointer so that we can call it.
+And I also make sure that the address lies within the memory range where the PT_LOAD segements are mapped using mmap.
+Hence this points to the executable program.

+And have understood and implimented it in a simpler way suitable as per our assignment.